 Prime Minister and Cabinet Alice Springs

-NADA worked with the Tangentyere Art Centre in Alice Springs to select an artist and artwork to be licensed for the project.
+NADA collaborated with Tangentyere Art Centre in Alice Springs to select an artist and oversaw the licensing of the artwork for the project.

-The chosen design was based on an original artwork by Marjorie Williams, called ‘Kwatja’.
+The chosen design was based on an original work, called Kwatja, by Alice Springs-born painter Marjorie Williams.

-She has four children, grandchildren and a great grandchild here in Alice Springs to keep her busy.
-Marjorie has painted for herself in the past after starting in Hermannsburg before moving to Alice Springs.
-She has also painted with Ngurratjuta Many Hands Art Centre before they dedicated themselves to watercolourists.
+Marjorie began painting in Hermannsburg, in the Northern Territory, before moving to Alice Springs.
+She painted with Ngurratjuta Many Hands Art Centre before it dedicated itself to watercolourists.